 Lifestyle, Fluids And Diet

-A few small changes to your lifestyle could help to alleviate urgency symptoms .
+A few small changes to your lifestyle could help alleviate urgency symptoms.
 It is important to make sure that you are drinking enough fluids to avoid bladder irritation and infection.
 It is advisable to limit your intake of fizzy drinks, caffeine and alcohol.
-For more advice on Lifestyle, Fluids and Diet click here.
+For more advice on Lifestyle, Fluids, and Diet, click here.

 Tibial Nerve Stimulation

-Percutaneous Nerve Stimulation or PTNS as it is commonly known is a treatment that directly stimulates the nerves responsible for bladder control and is a method that can be used to treat frequency and urgency.
-To find out more about Tibial Nerve Stimulation click here.
+Percutaneous Nerve Stimulation, or PTNS as it is commonly known, is a treatment that directly stimulates the nerves responsible for bladder control and is a method that can be used to treat frequency and urgency.
+Find out more about Tibial Nerve Stimulation.

 Betmiga

-Betmiga is an oral medication, which acts as a muscle relaxant and can be used to treat frequency and urgency if conservative methods haven’t worked.
-Some people experience side effects on this medication, you can find out how Betmiga works here.
+Betmiga is an oral medication which acts as a muscle relaxant and can be used to treat frequency and urgency if conservative methods haven’t worked.
+Some people experience side effects from this medication.
+You can find out more about how Betmiga works.

 Antispasmodic Medications